 SPELD NZ Assessor Training

 SPELD NZ Assessor training focuses on the administration and interpretation of the Woodcock-Johnson test batteries.
-It’s aimed at those likely to get the required NZCER Level C grading after course completion.
+It’s aimed at those who have the required NZCER Level C grading.

 Personal Stories